lijiajia3/claim-drift/README.md

 ## Citation

-Guo, D. & Li, J. *Published replication failures leave no trace in the language of scientific citation.* Submitted to *Science Advances*.
+Guo, D. & Li, J. *Published replication failures leave no trace in the language of scientific citation.
 Full citation details will be added upon publication.